machow/dataglamp/README.md

 It's pretty convenient, but the usual built-an-experimental-web-app-on-top-of-a-third-party-api caveats apply.
 Don't plan on relying on it for anything, except to indulge your curiousity.

+(I also did not have time to bundle the CSS / some assets and demand no judgement ;)